paper boats on solid surface

 I learned this valuable practice from senior engineers.
 Both are team leaders, one in a quality department and one in a production department at Bosch in Japan.

 The project was to correct a product testing process to lower defects.
-But unfortunately, the audit generates a lot of heat in the room as nobody would like to correct and change workflow.
+Unfortunately, the audit generates a lot of heat in the room as nobody would like to correct and change workflow.
 As countermeasures, my seniors always put in extra work to prepare preliminary research.
 We call this “Tataki-dai,” meaning a springboard for further discussion.
 Including data and some suggestions of where we can start the process improvement.

 With this initiative, all members give quick and productive comments, leading to a meaningful meeting and successful implementation.